 1. 2D & 3D Objects: Properties & Relationships

-Read this lesson to learn about the similarities and differences between a two-dimensional object such as a drawing on a sheet of paper and a three-dimensional object such as a basketball.
+In this lesson you'll learn about the similarities and differences between a two-dimensional object, like a drawing on a sheet of paper, and a three-dimensional object, such as a basketball.

 2. Properties and Postulates of Geometric Figures